Last Updated on January 26, 2026 by The Insurance Pros

 ✅ Quick Michigan Renters Insurance Checklist

-- Choose RCV if you don’t want depreciation to cut your payout.
+- Choose RCV if you don’t want depreciation to reduce your payout.

 - Pick a realistic personal property limit based on your top items and lifestyle.